top of page

 • Cause: Rust under galvanized steel or bare metal causes peeling.

-• Solution: Sand rust, apply a rust-inhibiting primer, and finish with a clear coat for protection.
+• Solution: Sand rust, apply a rust-inhibiting primer, and finish with a topcoat for protection.

 • Drywall: